Top local movers for Knoxville to Ann Arbor moves

 - Ann Arbor’s population is about 35% less than Knoxville.

-- Ann Arbor's public transportation has a score of 7 out of 10 versus Knoxville's lower score of 4.
+- Ann Arbor’s public transportation score of 7 out of 10 is higher than Knoxville’s score of 4.

 - Ann Arbor is more walkable than Knoxville with a score of 52 out of 100 vs Knoxville’s 31 out of 100.

 - With a score of 71 out of 100, Ann Arbor is more bike-friendly than Knoxville, which has a score of 30 out of 100.
-The higher a city's score, the more suited they are to safely accommodating cyclists.
+The higher a city’s score, the more suited it is to safely accommodating cyclists.

 - Ann Arbor’s crime rate is lower than Knoxville with a score of 31.0 compared to Knoxville’s 42.54.
 This means that Ann Arbor neighborhoods are safer than 31.0% of all U.S. neighborhoods, and Knoxville neighborhoods are safer than 42.54%.